Baháʼí Faith in Chile: Chilean Baháʼí artists

 Kamal Siegel is a musician born in Punta Arenas of American parents; his first album was released in 2005, and one of its songs was featured in a 2007 compilation album produced by Grammy Award-Winner KC Porter.
 In 1998 Siegel moved to the Seattle area of the United States where he gained experience as a game artist and designer and in 2004 founded his own production and animation company.

 Other Chilean Baháʼí artists include musician Rebecca Johnston-Garvin who moved to Chile in 1979, who has produced three CD's, singer/songwriter Dario Cardoso, who in 1991 participated in a Baháʼí music group called Planeta Paz and toured Brasil, Uruguay, Argentina and Paraguay, architect and musician Javier Duhart, and rap duo "New Vision" with Vahid Masrour and Kioumars Balazadeh.

 Demographics

 The US government estimated 6,000 Baháʼís in Chile as of 2007 though the Association of Religion Data Archives (relying mostly on the World Christian Encyclopedia) estimated some 26,415 Baháʼís in 2005.
 Baháʼís claim nearly half of the Chilean Baháʼí community is of the indigenous Mapuche people.
+According to the 2024 Chilean census, the Bahaʼí community had 2010 members aged 15 or older living in Chile.